 Crusader Kings II

 You can take this game on solo or build a wild multiplayer game with up to 32 other players, forming alliances or doing a little backstabbing with friends.
-A third installment in the Crusader Kings series is set to be released sometime in 2020.
+A third installment in the Crusader Kings series is set to be released this September.

 Read the full Destiny 2 review